sb53systems/G-Code-Flow-Temperature-Controller/README.md

   - I recommend that you calibrate your PID values ​​for a temperature between 70% and 90% of the maximum temperature.
   - A printer with higher accelerations and lower hotend heating/cooling time, will have a better result with this approach because it allows for better flow stabilization (Quality) and Higher Max/Average Flow (Speed).
   - With a resonable Edeal Flow/Temperature calibration, the same good quality is achieved with the majority of filament brands without any changes in the script.
-  - You can reduce the speed of the cooling fan during the entire printing process (Except for Bridges and Ovehangs).
+  - You can reduce the speed of the `cooling fan` and the `Min print speed`.
+(Except for Bridges and Ovehangs)
-  - With some prints, changing the Max/Average Smoothing value may affect the result and print time, you have to experiment yourself (I recommend values between 10 and 30).
+  - With some prints, changing the `Max/Average Smoothing value` may affect the result and print time, you have to experiment yourself (I recommend values between 10 and 30).
-  - Aim for speed optimization as long as it doesn't affect the desired quality, usually the printing time will only vary by a few minutes.
+  - Aim for `Speed Optimization` as long as it doesn't affect the desired quality, usually the printing time will only vary by a few minutes.
-  - If your filament is very sensitive and you need to reduce the speed for overhangs or small features in between large features, aim for quality optimization to reduce flow variation.
+  - If your filament is very sensitive and you need to reduce the speed for overhangs or small features in between large features, aim for `Quality Optimization` to reduce flow variation.
-  - Fuzzy Skin, Variable_Layer_Height and Scarf_Joint_Seam: can cause print delay due to frequent flow changes.
+  - `Fuzzy Skin`, `Variable_Layer_Height` and `Scarf_Joint_Seam` can cause print delay due to frequent flow changes.
   - The outer wall speed is greater than the inner wall speed due to a deferent line width.
-This script will adapt the speed to any line width and layer height, making it very effective for Variable_Layer_Height and Precise_Z_Height.
+This script will adapt the speed to any line width and layer height, making it very effective for `Variable_Layer_Height` and `Precise_Z_Height`.
 ![371310408-26026ed0-d97e-4423-9d84-68c5b2a863e8](https://github.com/user-attachments/assets/e83fd21d-e34a-4def-869d-c62838b0b8b3)
 ![image](https://github.com/user-attachments/assets/2fe5dd0f-008a-400b-9fa9-10228bf07b40)